 Hiking Whistle: An Atypical Design

-The hiking whistle is sometimes known as a distress whistle because of its usefulness.
+Hiking whistle is sometimes known as a distress whistle because of its usefulness.
 It is easily recognizable by its fluorescent yellow or orange color.
 Thanks to this, it can be seen easily when it falls to the ground, whether in tall grass or in snow.
-But it is above all its operation and internal design that differentiates it from classic sports whistles.
+However, its true differentiator lies in its internal design and operation, setting it apart from conventional sports whistles.
+Indeed, it does not contain a ball unlike sports whistles, and is mostly made of plastic.

 Sound Peculiarities

-Should I Use a Whistle for Hiking?
-4 Reasons to Pack a Whistle on a Hike
+5 Reasons to Pack a Whistle on a Hike

 4 reasons why the hiking whistle is one of the safe items to always take with you when you go hiking.
 As such, it is as important as the hiking survival blanket or the anti-tick pliers!

 After a fall in a ravine or when we have just twisted our ankle, it is necessary to ask for help around us.
 The problem is that in the heart of certain forests or at very high altitudes, the telephone network is not always picked up.
 Our voice does not carry far and the wind can even cover it without any difficulty.
+In all these cases, the hiking whistle can be vital because it will allow you to send a distress signal over 100 meters away from your location.
+Even if you have a broken arm, you will be able to use it with ease.

-2. It Allows Executing the Official Distress Signal
+2. Allows Executing the Official Distress Signal

 As a hiking enthusiast, knowing the international distress signal by heart is a must!
 Better known as the SOS, it can be executed with a flashlight like your headlamp, but also with an audible signal like your hiking whistle.